Do you struggle with turning your website into an income-generating asset?

 Google prefers content that loads really quickly — a few things that can help in this area include:

 - ensuring all image files are as small as possible (without being pixelated).
-Squoosh your images.
+The best tool for optimizing your images is Shortpixel.
+It is 40% better than the famous WordPress plugins.

 - avoiding the use of unnecessary scripts on the page